haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

 ## ATT&CK Matrix
 ![MITRE](../media/mitre.png)

-_NOTE: while the MITRE ATT&CK Matrix lists Reconnaissance and Resource Development first, this class will focus on Initial Access and Execution._
+_NOTE: the MITRE ATT&CK Matrix is to be taken as a mere frame of reference._

 ## Initial access vectors
 - [phishing](https://attack.mitre.org/techniques/T1566/) - the most common